Key takeaways

 For a small business, this may feel like an extra cost, but it’s often far less than the price of a breach or outage.
 Security monitoring is also part of ongoing maintenance that keeps your site protected around the clock.

-Learn more about protecting your store with eCommerce site security.
+Learn more about protecting your online store with e-commerce site security.

 Content and marketing updates